 Customer service is a lot like back pain.
 If you’re having chronic backaches, taking a couple of pain pills every day may seem like a good idea—but you’re just masking the problem without addressing the source.
 Maybe you need a new mattress or insoles for your shoes.
 Whatever the fix, you first need to get to the cause.
 In the world of customer care, reactively addressing your customers’ concerns is like taking pain pills.
-A more effective solution would be to consider the source of all outcomes in your contact center: the employees.
+A more effective solution would be to consider the source of all outcomes in your contact center: Empower your employees.

 The Source of Pain: Employee Disengagement